 Patient: You read in the newspapers about something called “virtual colonoscopy.”
 Is that an alternative, and should I be thinking about that?

 Doctor: Virtual colonoscopy is an exciting area for potentially screening patients for polyps and colon cancer.
 It, however, is still in the investigational stage and has not been recommended as a mechanism for screening at this point.
 But a virtual colonoscopy is essentially a CT scan of the abdomen and pelvis where a patient goes to radiology, a small amount of air is injected into the patient’s rectum, and then a scan is performed of the abdomen.
 The scan itself can take anywhere from several seconds to a minute.
 And then an image is generated of the colon that the radiologist evaluates for the presence of polyps or other lesions.
 The problem with virtual colonoscopy at this point is that it is not very good at detecting small polyps and therefore is not being recommended as a good screening tool.
 In the future, it will play a greater role as our technology improves.
 I think the one area where virtual colonoscopy will make a big impact is when patients don’t have to do a bowel prep.
 So unfortunately at this point, patients are still having to do the bowel prep the day before the procedure, but some time in the future, we expect that that will not be necessary and that will greatly improve our ability to increase the number of patients who are willing to get screened as well as our detection of polyps.

 Patient: Well, it sounds like it is my time for a colonoscopy.
 How do I sign up for them?

 Doctor: My office will set that up for you and contact you very shortly.

-Read more at Colorectal Surgery and Moores Cancer Center at UC San Diego Health System.
-Also see a sample consultation about colon cancer and the health library entry for colonoscopy.
+Moores Cancer Center at UC San Diego Health.
+Also see the health library entry for